prometheus-operator/prometheus-operator/Documentation/proposals/0001/README.md

 Discussing and deciding how and why a feature or a piece of code should or should not be written is an important part of the engineering process.

-As an open source project, Tinkerbell needs to have a public place where community members, contributors can share their ideas in detail, asking for help, feedback and more in general to spot problems addressable as early as possible.
+As an open source project, the Prometheus Operator needs to have a public place where community members, contributors can share their ideas in detail, asking for help, feedback and more in general to spot problems addressable as early as possible.